 In this model of central Tikal, Guatemala the dark-colored basins indicate the location of large, very deep reservoirs.
-The entire city was built with slopes so the runoff would fill them during the rainy season.
-These sustained the city all year longl.
+The entire city was built with slopes so the runoff would fill them during the rainy season, and these sustained the city all year long.

-Around 2000 BC much of the Central Lowlands of the Yucatan peninsula consisted of year-round wetlands (bajos or swamps).
-The rainy season usually insures that the swamps were inundated, but during the dry season, they dried up and solidified like concrete.
-So agriculture was only possible during the periods January through February and again May through June when enough rain fell to soften the clays without completely flooding them.
-Year after year, a major challenge for the kings and calendar priests was to manage the alternating lack of water and its abundance within the same area by appealing to the gods of rain, lightning and thunder.
+Around 2000 BCE, much of the Central Lowlands of the Yucatan peninsula consisted of year-round wetlands (bajos or swamps).
+The rainy season usually insured the swamps would be inundated, but during the dry season they dried up and solidified like concrete.
+Agriculture was only possible January through February and again May through June when enough rain fell to soften the clays without completely flooding them.
+Year after year, a major challenge for the kings and calendar priests was to manage the alternating lack of water and its abundance within the same area by appealing to chaak, the god rain and thunder.

 To the north there were cenotés, large collapsed limestone depressions or sinkholes that contained ground water.
-There were no rivers or lakes because the limestone bedrock completely absorbed the rainfall.
-East to Belize and to the south, there were some rivers and shallow lakes fringed with water lilies, cattails and grasslands.
+There were no rivers or lakes in the central lowlands because the limestone bedrock completely absorbed the rainfall.
+East to Belize and to the south, there were some rivers and shallow lakes fringed with waterlilies, cattails and grasslands.

-Beginning around 100 AD, most of the surface water in the swamps disappeared.
+Beginning around 100 CE, most of the surface water in the swamps disappeared.
 Several feet below them is a layer of what was once moist wetland peat, rich with pollen from trees, aquatic plants and maize.
-At the end of the Preclassic (around 300 AD) and for the next 500 years, the soil was buried in successive layers of waterborne limestone clay.
+At the end of the Preclassic (around 300 CE) and for the next 500 years, the soil was buried in successive layers of waterborne limestone clay.
 As the population grew, slash & burn farming—burning trees to make fields for crops—decimated the forest.
-With the trees gone, the rain washed away the soil, and with and the limestone beneath it eroded to powder it ran downhill filling the swamps with fine-grained clay.
+With the trees gone, the rain washed away the soil, and the limestone beneath it eroded to powder which ran downhill filling the swamps with fine-grained clay.

-The making of plaster, mortar and stucco to pave plazas and coat buildings—to make them smooth—required the felling of trees to burn limestone.
-To fire a lime kiln, they stacked logs about 5 ft. high in a circle, leaving a 1 ft. wide hole in the center.
+The making of plaster, mortar and stucco to pave plazas and coat buildings—to make them smooth and gleaming white in the sunlight—required the felling of trees to burn limestone.
+To create a lime kiln, they stacked logs about 5 ft. high in a circle, leaving a 1 ft. wide hole in the center.
 On top, they heaped a layer of crushed limestone about 30 inches high.
 Then they dropped leaves and rotten wood into the center hole and set it on fire.
-This burned for about 36 hours, from the bottom up and inside out.
+The kilms burned for about 36 hours, from the bottom up and inside out.
 What remained was a pile of powdered quicklime.